 “There are about 14,000 manuscripts in the library.
 There are close to 18,000 miniatures, most of which are in the Treasury Library, which exhibit the characteristics of the various schools and styles, spread over a broad geography, of Islamic representational art.
 Albums and books of miniatures representing the finest work of Arabic, Seljuk, Mongol (Ilkhanid), Timurid, Uzbek, Karakoyunlu and Akkoyunlu Turkmen, Safavid, Mamluk and Ottoman palace calligraphers make up the most valuable section of the palace library.
 With miniatures in some 600 albums and books on science, history, religion and literature, the Topkapi Palace Museum Library has one of the richest collections in the world.
 The palace collection of illuminated manuscripts produced for prominent patrons of art throughout the Islamic world during its history through gifts, plunders and purchases, was further enriched by works produced by palace artists, not to mention all the Ottoman sultans who devoted to the art of the book.”

 workshops and conferences, including for training of librarians.
-Major portion of NLP’s vast collection includes publications about Pakistan, its people and culture, and books written by Pakistanis living at home and abroad. www.nlp.gov.pk
+A major portion of NLP’s vast collection includes publications about Pakistan, its people and culture, and books written by Pakistanis living at home and abroad. www.nlp.gov.pk

 Punjab Public Library -A librarian from New York Asa Dickinson founded the Punjab Library Association in 1915.
 The training program developed at Punjab was the formal library school in The East.
 One of Dickinson’s students Khalifa Muhammad Asadullah (1890-1949) was the first qualified librarian of Government College Lahore.
-Later he rose to become librarian of National Librarian of India.
+Later he rose to become a librarian at the National Librarian of India.

 Figure 18.
 Punjab Public Library, Lahore, Pakistan

-Created in 1964 and situated in the enceinte of the Grand Mosque, the Institut islamique is a public institution under the direction of the Senegalese Minister of Education, dedicated to Islamic research and teaching.
-The library of the Institute, named for prince Naef Ben Abdelaziz Al-Saoud was opened 9 October 2004.
+Created in 1964 and situated in the enceinte of the Grand Mosque, the Institut Islamique is a public institution under the direction of the Senegalese Minister of Education, dedicated to Islamic research and teaching.
+The library of the Institute, named for Prince Naef Ben Abdelaziz Al-Saoud was opened on 9 October 2004.